Ding Richang: Tax Reform

-Mutual responsibility

-Although archaic, the revival of the Baojia or mutual responsibility system during the Taiping rebellion may associated with the Self-Strengthening Movement.
-Ding ordered it's enforcement in Jiangsu.
+Although already considered archaic at that time, the revival of the Baojia or mutual responsibility system during the Taiping rebellion may be associated with the Self-Strengthening Movement.
+Ding ordered its enforcement in Jiangsu.
 In the Baojia system, registers are drawn up of males sixteen to sixty, under which households are divided up by units of tens and hundreds and bound by mutual responsibility, with elected heads that had some level of local influence.
-Landlords were predominant and potentially useful for tax collection and other levies, if not surveillance over the landlords themselves.
+Landlords were predominant as elected heads, and including for surveillance over the landlords themselves, were together potentially useful for tax collection and other levies.

 Fujian Governorship

 Ding was appointed to Taiwan in 1869, and with Imperial sanction reduced the aborigines there.
-He desired to seriously reform it as a new standard for Canton, but had to leave in 1870 on account of the death of his mother.
+Ding desired to seriously reform Taiwan as a new standard for Canton, but had to leave in 1870 on account of the death of his mother.
 That same year he participated in the trial for the Tianjin Massacre.
 He otherwise retired for the next four years, returning to Tianjin in 1875 to conclude treaties with Japan and Peru.
 In response to the Japanese invasion, during the great policy debates he proposed the need for Western studies and three regional fleets worth of ironclad battleships.
-He was attacked by the Literati but supported by Li and made director of the Fuzhou Arsenal and governor of Fujian three months later.
+He was attacked by the Literati, but supported by Li and made director of the Fuzhou Arsenal and governor of Fujian three months later.

 Having propounded a pro-colonial stance to the court in the past, during his term he gave much attention to Taiwan.
 He witnessed the first machine excavation of coal there and oversaw the installation of the first telegraph line in China.
 He also installed artillery at the forts and inspected the Green Standard Army, dismissing ten officers for corruption.
 He laid plans for commercial farming and mining, and naval base and a railway (for military purposes), which were approved by the throne, but did not receive funds.
 Ding tried to root out corruption in the Fujian officialdom but was continually blocked by his subordinates.
-Growing ill and disillusioned with the possibility of innovation in Taiwan he submitted his resignation, which the throne accepted in April 1878.
+Growing ill, and disillusioned with the possibility of innovation in Taiwan, he submitted his resignation, which the throne accepted in April 1878.

 Foreign Affairs and defense

 Following Ding's resignation from the Fujian Governorship in 1878 he was called upon several times to settle cases involving foreigners.
 Submitting a number of memorials on foreign affairs, in 1879 he was given the titles of Foreign Affairs and Governor General of the defenses of South China, which, together with soliciting funds for the Shanxi famine, occupied him until his death in 1882.
 He was afforded typical posthumous honours.
-Ding's successor in Taiwan, Governor Liu Mingchuan, was given more financial support, and a portion of the railway was begun from 1887 to 1891, while Liu's successor completed another two-thirds before it was finished in the early 1900s.
+Ding's successor in Taiwan, Governor Liu Mingchuan, was given more financial support, and a portion of the railway was begun from 1887 to 1891.
+Liu's successor completed another two-thirds before it was finished in the early 1900s.